ibexa/documentation-developer/docs/personalization/tracking_with_yct.md

 # Track events with yct.js

-This is yet another example of how to integrate the tracking with a Google-style JavaScript in your site.
+This is another example of how you can integrate the tracking with a Google-style JavaScript in your site.
-It is a very generic approach and should be evaluated if this meets your **requirements and security policy!**
+The approach is very generic and evaluate it if it meets your **requirements and security policy**.

-If you want the `userid` to be generated automatically, just leave out the user params in the `_ycq.push` calls.
+If you want the `userid` to be generated automatically, leave out the user params in the `_ycq.push` calls.
 If a predefined cookie already exists, it is used.
 Otherwise a new one is created.